netvote/fabric-vote/README.md

 Creates a set of decisions.
 A ballot is just a payload of decisions with some metadata around privacy.

-This ballot includes two decisions.
+This example ballot includes two decisions.

 1. Favorite Color:  1-time vote between Red/BlueGreen
 2. Favorte Beer: A user may vote once per day and must choose two favorite beers each time.